 Whenever I make a bag of mixed vegetables I always add a hand full or two of spinach at the end.
 There are so many different flavors that it just belongs in there.
 And poor spinach, it is never included in those frozen bags.

-Spinach goes great in soups, chicken broth based soups especially!
+Spinach goes great in soups and especially in chicken broth based soups!
 Just add it at the very end.

-I saw this great recipe for tilapia served over artisan lettuce.
+I saw this great recipe for tilapia served with artisan lettuce.
 I didn’t have any artisan lettuce so I used fresh baby spinach instead.
 It was delicious!

 Now I’ve let you all in on my deep dark secret of how I trick my family into eating healthy muwahahaha